-On June 30, the Centers for Medicare and Medicaid Services (CMS) provided more detail about what a hospital must do to become a rural emergency hospital (REH).
-The proposed REH conditions of participation follow congressional action in late 2020 through the Rural Emergency Acute Care Hospital (REACH) Act, which created the new provider type in the federal Medicare program.
+On Nov.
+1, the Centers for Medicare and Medicaid Services (CMS) released a final rule that includes details about what a hospital must do to become a rural emergency hospital (REH).
+The proposed REH conditions of participation follow congressional action in late 2020 through the Rural Emergency Acute Care Hospital Act, which created the new provider type in the federal Medicare program.

 - Hospitals converting to the REH designation will discontinue offering inpatient services, which require intense staffing and have higher overhead costs compared to other services, and be able to turn their attention to offering much-needed urgent, emergent, and outpatient services, including maternal and behavioral health services, in rural communities.
-Notably, CMS said it expected that some REHs would be interested in being opioid treatment providers, which would be permitted on an outpatient basis under the proposal.
+Notably, CMS said it expects that some REHs will be interested in being opioid treatment providers, which is permitted on an outpatient basis under the rule.

-- REH payment rates were not included in the proposed regulation but are expected to be included when the regulation is finalized in the fall as part of the Calendar Year 2023 Outpatient Prospective Payment System-Ambulatory Surgical Center.
-However, the REACH Act indicates that REHs will receive 105% of the Medicare Prospective Payment System rates for hospital outpatient department services, as well as additional monthly facility payments of $272,866 in 2023.
+- REH payment rates are set at the Medicare prospective payment system rates for hospital outpatient department services plus 5%, as well as additional monthly facility payments of $272,866 in 2023.
 Although Medicare payments may begin as early as Jan.
-1, 2023, although it is likely that few, if any, hospitals will convert by that time.
+1, 2023, it is likely that few, if any, hospitals will convert by that time.

-- In order for a hospital to be eligible to be paid as an REH through Medicare, the proposed rule requires state-based licensure as an REH.
+- For a hospital to be eligible to be paid as an REH through Medicare, the rule requires state-based licensure as an REH.
 Arkansas lawmakers have filed an interim study proposal that includes language that would create such a designation if introduced as a bill in 2023.

-- REHs must have a transfer agreement with a Level I or II trauma system but may also have additional transfer agreements with lower-level trauma systems.
+- An REH must have a transfer agreement with a Level I or II trauma system but may also have additional transfer agreements with lower-level trauma systems.

 - An REH may be an originating site — the location of the patient receiving services — for the provision of telemedicine services.